MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     1 │ JEFFERY A  SERGEANT  101442 │
     =#

-In this last query, `mean` simply can't be moved into the scope of the `Filter` combinator, since its arguments are evaluated for *each* employee.
+In this last query, `mean` simply can't be moved into `Filter`'s argument, since this argument is evaluated for *each* employee.

 ### Paging Data